stewartreichling/google-cloud-functions_python_trace/README.md

 ## Overview
-This sample demonstrates use of the `opencensus-trace` package and Stackdriver Trace integration with Google Cloud Functions on the Python 3.7 runtime.
+This sample demonstrates use of the `opencensus-trace` package and Stackdriver Trace integration with Google Cloud Functions on the Python 3.7 runtime. following features are covered:

+* setting the span context using request headers set by Google Cloud Platform
+* automatically tracing HTTP/gRPC calls issued by Google Cloud client libraries
+* exporting traces to Stackdriver Trace using background thread transport

+The function downloads a text file (`journal.txt`) from a Cloud Storage bucket, appends a timestamp to that file and then uploads it back to the bucket.

 The resulting trace data is exported to [Stackdriver Trace](https://cloud.google.com/trace/).

-The function downloads a text file (`journal.txt`) from a Cloud Storage bucket, appends a timestamp to that file and then uploads it back to the bucket.

 ## Set up your local development environment